bnnguyen/WallPlotter/readme.txt

 - Adafruit_MotorShield (for those using the Adafruit motor shield v2)
 - UTFT (for the polarshield)
 - UTouch (for the polarshield)

-UTouch sometimes benefits from calibration, so if you find your touchscreen is not responding properly to your touch, you might need to do that.
-The calibration figures that are in there already are ok for my ITDB02-2.4 screens.

 The arduino libraries should be copied into your arduino sketch folder.